peppeocchi/php-cron-scheduler/README.md

 * * * * * path/to/phpbin path/to/cronjobs.php > /dev/null 2>&1
 ````

-And you are ready to go
+And you are ready to go.